 Season 24 Episode 1a

 I love the Arthur episodes centering around George, as they almost never disappoint.
 For the very first episode of season 24, we get one!
 I really had no idea where this episode was going starting with the cold open.
 While the opening doesn't fully correspond with the meaning of the episode in my opinion, it fully drew in my attention.
-The episode has a pretty straight forward plot, where George is kind of shoved into doing things without really even wanting too.
-I think that George was the perfect character for this, as he is easily influenced.
+The episode has a pretty straightforward plot, where George is kind of shoved into doing things without really even wanting too.
+I think that George is the perfect character for this, as he is easily influenced.

 Lastly, I would love to mention the "And Now a Word From Us Kids" segment, which is really spectacular.
-It provides a lot more background on Kevin Sampson's and gives us a great look at some of his actual artwork and inspiration.
+It provides a lot more background on Kevin Sampson and gives us a great look at some of his actual artwork and inspiration.
 Mr. Sampson also helps the students create their own upcycled art, and has been doing so with Marc Brown since the episode has aired.

 By: Nicholas DeMarco